 Guidelines for Internet Use:

-Parents and their children are encouraged to read various publications on safe use of the Internet.
-The Library has provided links to current sites regarding children and safe use of the Internet on its webpages, and staff can help parents find additional information.
-Parents must work with their children to understand what is inappropriate behavior and material.
+Parents and their children are encouraged to read various publications on safe use of the internet and staff can help parents find additional information.
+Parents must work with their children to understand what inappropriate behavior and material is.
 In doing so, they help to assure the safety and security of minor children when using the Internet and other forms of electronic resources or communications.

-All library users should understand that unlawful conduct is not allowed at the Library.
+All patrons should understand that unlawful conduct is not allowed at the library.
 Unlawful conduct in relation to the Internet includes “hacking” and other unauthorized access to electronic resources, unauthorized disclosure, use and dissemination of personal information about minors, behaviors which endanger safety of self or others or the security of data, and actions which violate copyright laws.